aksulightning/distroshare-ubuntu-imager/README.md

 Distroshare Ubuntu Imager
 =========================

-This project is brought to you by distroshare.com.
-Distroshare.com is a new site for sharing customized open source operating system distributions.
+This project is brought to you by distroshare.
+Distroshare is a new site for sharing customized open source operating system distributions.
 Too often do users need to customize open source operating systems, such as Ubuntu, to work correctly on their machines.
 By distributing